 4. Surround yourself with Friends

 Did you know that depression and anxiety are linked to high smartphone use?
 (22) (23) Studies have shown that the use of smartphones can reduce our ability to engage in healthy conversations with people.

 The problem with smartphones is that they create a false sense of companionship.
-Yes, you can interact with people through messages on a screen.
-But at the end of the day, they’re not in front of you; you’re really just interacting with a computer.
+Yes, you can interact with people through messages on a screen, but at the end of the day, they’re not really in front of you—you’re really just interacting with a screen.
 There’s a strange loneliness to that.

-Loneliness is a significant cause of stress in life.
+By the way, as you may know, loneliness is a significant cause of stress in life.
 It’s associated with conditions like poor sleep, cardiovascular disease, diabetes, and migraines.
-A good way to fight this kind of stress is to ditch the smartphone for a couple hours, go outside, and spend time with friends.
+A good way to fight this kind of stress is to ditch the smartphone for a couple of hours, go outside, and spend time with friends.

 So give it a shot.
 Invite a friend to a game of racquetball.
 Or, if you don’t have many friends, go meet some new people.
 Sign up for a community-based activity, like a swing dance class.
 Anything that encourages you to go out and have face-to-face interactions is good.

 Listening to music is a popular and effective way to relieve stress.
 Many studies have shown that music can lower stress and anxiety by lowering cortisol production in the body.
 Listening to music has also been associated with lower blood pressure, lower heart rate, and better pain control.
 (25)

 So the next time you’re in a stressful situation, try playing a couple of your favorite tunes.
 It might just help you relax!

 Another effective strategy to beat stress is to get involved in a religious or spiritual community.
 Studies have shown that religious activities are associated with lower risk for depression, substance abuse, suicide, and even dementia.
 (26) (27) (28)